Hans Wilsdorf: Early life

-1908: Founding Rolex

-On Rolex's 50th anniversary, in 1958, Wilsdorf shared the story of how he originally conceived the 'Rolex' name in 1908:

-"I tried combining the letters of the alphabet in every possible way.
-This gave some hundred names, but none of them felt quite right.
-It was one morning when I was sitting on the upper level of a double-decker powered at that time by horses, driving along Cheapside in London, that a good genie whispered in my ear: "Rolex."
-A few days after this fruitful journey, the Rolex brand was filed, and then officially registered in Switzerland by Wilsdorf & Davis."

-During the first decade of the 1900s pocket watches were ubiquitous, and wrist watches, referred to at the time as a "wristlet" were frowned upon.
-Hans Wilsdorf was an early believer in the potential of the wrist watch, and made it his mission in life to popularize them.

-In 1902, during his stay at La Chaux-de-Fonds, Hans Wilsdorf heard of one Hermann Aegler, based in Bienne, Switzerland, who had begun producing 'ebauches', which are the rough movements for high-quality, small lever escapement watch movements.

-In 1905, Wilsdorf traveled to Bienne, Switzerland and placed an order with Hermann Aegler, resulting in the largest order ever made for wristlet watches.
-This was the beginning of a long-standing partnership between Aegler and Rolex, until a century later when Rolex bought Aegler.

 World War I

 In 1914, a decade after Wilsdorf moved to London, World War I broke out, at which time Wilsdorf changed the name of Wilsdorf & Davis to The Rolex Watch Company Ltd. Fourteen days before World War I began, On July 14, 1914, Rolex was the first wristwatch in history to be awarded a Class "A" certificate from the Kew Observatory.
 Rolex had grown quickly; in 1914 they had more than 40 employees.

 In 1914, Wilsdorf wrote: "My personal opinion ... is that pocket watches will almost completely disappear and that wrist watches will replace them definitively!
 I am not mistaken in this opinion and you will see that I am right".

 In 1915 the British government implemented a 33% customs duty that prompted Rolex to move its international headquarters from London to Bienne, Switzerland.
 In 1919 Rolex moved its headquarters to Geneva, Switzerland, where it remains to this day.